First-aider Melanie Whitten from the Canine First Aid Company ran a number of dog first aid sessions for pet owners at DogFest last weekend.

 Dog first-aid courses

-A dog first-aid course can give you the extra confidence that you know what you're doing if your dog ever needs your help in an emergency.
+A dog first-aid course can give you extra confidence in knowing what to do if your dog needs help in an emergency.